Shirros/desktop-pet/README.md

 ![demo](click.gif)

 Desktop pet using Python.
 Sprites in the assets folder are stolen from Nitrome.
+This project is based off of [this Medium post](https://medium.com/analytics-vidhya/create-your-own-desktop-pet-with-python-5b369be18868) but the code in that post is highly inflexible and a lot of things are hard coded.
+My project allows the easy modification of the Pet using a JSON file.

 ## How to get sprites from Nitrome (or any Flash game)